gitlabhq/gitlabhq/doc/install/installation.md

 # 2. Ruby

-The use of ruby version managers such as RVM, rbenv and chruby with GitLab in production frequently lead to hard to diagnose problems.
+The use of ruby version managers such as [RVM](http://rvm.io/), [rbenv](https://github.com/sstephenson/rbenv) or [chruby](https://github.com/postmodern/chruby) with GitLab in production frequently leads to hard to diagnose problems.
 Version managers are not supported and we stronly advise everyone to follow the instructions below to use a system ruby.

 Remove the old Ruby 1.8 if present